 The FSCM is designed to detect an oscillator failure after the OST has expired.
-The OST is used after waking up from Sleep or after any type of Reset, when in HS mode.
+The OST is used after waking up from Sleep or after any type of Reset, when in either LP, XT or HS mode.
 If the device is using the EC mode, the FSCM will be active as soon as the Reset or wake-up event has completed.